AbrahamGreenman/AbrahamGreenman/README.md

 ----

 Also, as my technical experience with programming has mattered much less these days, I have found much enjoyment in learning mathematics.
-Beyond my usual reading such as reading Meditations by Marcus Aurelius and whatever new interests I have under the sun. spending time thinking and writing for Project Creed(github.com/project-creed) I am relearning linear Algebra and Calculus.
+Beyond my usual reading such as reading Meditations by Marcus Aurelius and whatever new interests I have under the sun. spending time thinking and writing for Project Creed([github.com/project-creed](github.com/project-creed)) I am relearning linear Algebra and Calculus.
 Going slow and steady this time.
 I have also been spending some time theorizing re: Discrete Causal Geometry as I find much practical interest there(particularly around Gravity and understanding our universe).
 A large part of my interest in Mathematical Physics is so I can continue to contribute to this field.
 I recently published my first paper on ARXIV as an independent researcher on Discrete Causal Geometry.
-It can be read here on github: github.com/Agent-Pattern-Labs/intrinsic-history-algebra as well on ARXIV:
+It can be read here on github: [github.com/Agent-Pattern-Labs/intrinsic-history-algebra](github.com/Agent-Pattern-Labs/intrinsic-history-algebra) as well on ARXIV: TODO.

 ----